SciML/HighDimPDE.jl/README.md

 ```

 ### Deep splitting algorithm
-Let's solve the previous equation with the DeepSplitting algorithm.
+Let's solve the previous equation with the `DeepSplitting` algorithm (see documentation - in preparation - and section [Related papers](#related-papers)).
 ```julia
 using HighDimPDE